AztekinLab/MidlineIdentifier/README.md

-# COOLNAME -- Spatially quantify gene expression
+# MidlineIdentifier -- Spatially quantify gene expression
-*COOLNAME* allows comparison of the spatial dynamics and polarization of gene profiles across budoids of varying sizes.
+*MidlineIdentifier* allows comparison of the spatial dynamics and polarization of gene profiles across budoids of varying sizes.
 A more detailed description of the method can be found in [our paper](https://doi.org/).

 <!---[Schematics](./figs/Schematics.png)-->